LegalScience/OpenLegalCode/WorkingGroup/WorkGroupScratchPad.md

 * amendable by creation, modification or deletion by authoritative body
 * Verifiable source provenance and version control

+## Business, Legal and Technology Groups

+There are three key groups focused on each of the three core functional domains:
+Business:
+Legal:
+Technology:

 ## Description of the WG on a larger "RoadMap" showing it's place